jasonrundell/gatsby-ant-site/README.md

 node -v
 ```

-If Node is installed corectly, you should get output like the following:
+If Node is installed correctly, you should get output like the following:

 ```sh
 $ node -v